shumao469/stroke/tools/nefel-biofeatures/README.md

 A lightweight, **paper-oriented** toolkit for extracting quantitative biomarkers from histology / immunofluorescence (IF) / immunohistochemistry (IHC) images.

-This repository is a GitHub-ready packaging of the original notebook:
-`Biofeature_extraction_NEFEL.ipynb`.

 ---
 ## What you get

 Section-aligned analyses (matching the notebook structure):